 It is not difficult to organize the laundry room or linen closet.
 This easy to follow checklist takes the guesswork out of what you need to do.
 You’ll have an organized laundry room in just a few hours by following these tips.

-Whether you have a full size closet for your linens or if they are on a shelf in your laundry space or even a cabinet in your bathroom, this is prime real estate as you have many items you have to keep here.
+Whether you have a full-size closet for your linens or if they are on a shelf in your laundry space or even a cabinet in your bathroom, this is prime real estate as you have many items you have to keep here.

-Since some people have a linen closet and laundry room (space) combined and other have separate spaces, I wanted to make sure our checklist would work for all of you.
-Print out the checklist by clicking the image below.
-You will also find all steps outlined at the bottom of this post, in detail, to help you understand more about what each step entails.
+Since some people have a linen closet and laundry room combined, and other have separate areas, I wanted to make sure our checklist would work for all of you.
+Print it out by signing up below (access our library to find all of the forms).

 Your linen closet may be housing electrical cords or items that should be in another location in your home.
-Take a moment to move these to their proper place (make sure you put them away so you don’t create more clutter in a new space).
+Take a moment to move these to their proper place (make sure you put them away, so you don’t create more clutter in a new space).

 TOWELS and WASHCLOTHS

 1. Keep no more than 2 – 3 bath towels, two hand towels and four washcloths per person living in your home.